Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 \begin{assumption} (Cox maturity structure) The maturities of the short-term debt $\{T_{n}\}_{n\geq 1}$ are the arrival times of a Cox process with intensity $g(X_t)$. \end{assumption}

 Under the Cox maturity structure, we still employ the representative short-term creditor's dynamic programming equations (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) to determine her value function $U(t,x)$.
-Letting the ratio process start from $X_t=x$ and the short-term debt maturities start from $T_0=t$, we synthesize the dynamic programming equations (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) for any $t\in[0,T)$ into the following succinct form
+Letting the ratio process start from $X_t=x$ and the short-term debt maturities start from $T_0=t$, we synthesize the dynamic programming equations (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) into the following succinct form on the event $\{{T_1>t}\}$:

-Using properties for the first arrival time (i.e., the first short-term debt maturity) $T_1$ and the intensity $g(X_t)$, and applying the Feynman-Kac formula, we derive the following PDE representation for the value function $U(t,x)$ under the Cox maturity structure.
+By using the distribution of the first arrival time $T_{1}$, and applying the Feynman-Kac formula, we derive the following PDE representation for the value function $U(t,x)$ under the Cox maturity structure.

 \begin{proposition} Suppose that Assumptions \ref{Assumption1}, \ref{Assumption2}, \ref{Assumption3} and \ref{Assumption4} are satisfied.
 Then the value function $U(t,x)$ satisfies the following semi-linear PDE Dirichlet problem on $[0,T]\times[\beta l_t,\infty)$: